Industry-Academia Collaboration Courses

 Department of Adaptive and Maladaptive Responses in Health and Disease

 Department of Adaptive and Maladaptive Responses in Health and Disease is a collaboration project with Meiji Holdings Co., Ltd., led by Professor Motoko Yanagita.
 We aim to reveal the underlying mechanisms of microbiome-mediated health and diseases and tissue aging to overcome such diseases.
-Moreover, we also aim to reveal the molecular and cellular mechanisms of age-dependent morphological and functional changes of brains.
+Moreover, we also aim to reveal the molecular and cellular mechanisms of time-dependent morphological and functional changes of developing and aged brains.

 Staff